Wintellect/MSLearn/Build a Machine-Learning Model and Deploy to Azure Using Containers/includes/4-build-client-app.md

 	If Node is installed, the version number will be displayed.
 If the version number is less than 8.0, **download and install the latest version**.

-1. Create a project directory on your hard disk to hold the source code files.
-Then `cd` into that directory at the command prompt.
+1. Create a project directory on your hard disk to hold the app.

 1. Create a text file named **project.json** in the project directory.
 Paste in the following text, and then save the file: